ieeg-portal/qneuropet/README.md

 ### Support or Contact

-Having trouble with qNeuroPET? [contact support](https://github.com/smartrama) and we’ll help you sort it out.
+Having trouble with qNeuroPET?
+[Contact support](https://github.com/smartrama) and we’ll help you sort it out.